-16.16 The basecoat is prepared with the required amount of water (see section 1.2), and mixed with a paddle mixer until the desired consistency is achieved.
+16.15 The basecoat is prepared with the required amount of water (see section 1.2), and mixed with a paddle mixer until the desired consistency is achieved.
 After allowing the basecoat to rest for 5 minutes, it is stirred again before it is ready to use.
-The basecoat is applied over the insulation slabs using a stainless steel trowel at approximately two thirds of the final basecoat thickness (3 to 5 mm).
+The basecoat is applied over the insulation boards using a stainless steel trowel, and floated with a Darby float to an approximate thickness of 3 to 5 mm, applied in two layers.

-16.17 A layer of alkali-resisting glass-fibre reinforcing mesh is applied and immediately embedded (with its concave surface facing the wall).
-The mesh should be pressed into the basecoat using a float, taking care to avoid direct contact with the insulation.
-The remaining one third thickness of basecoat is then applied, ensuring the mesh is completely covered and maintaining a minimum basecoat thickness of 3 to 5 mm.
+16.16 A layer of alkali-resisting glass-fibre reinforcing mesh is applied and immediately embedded (with its concave surface facing the wall).
+A light coat of basecoat is applied (whilst the first is still wet), ensuring that the reinforcement is in the top one third of the basecoat.

-16.18 The mesh should be free of wrinkles and fully embedded in the basecoat (for areas requiring extra resistance to impact, two mesh layers should be used).
+16.17 The mesh should be free of wrinkles and fully embedded in the basecoat (for areas requiring extra resistance to impact, two mesh layers should be used).

-16.19 The basecoat is applied progressively, working in one-metre sections vertically or horizontally.
+16.18 The basecoat is applied progressively, working in one metre sections vertically or horizontally.
 Overlapping at all mesh joints should not be less than 100 mm.

-16.20 Mesh patches (approximately 200 by 400 mm strips) are applied diagonally at a 45° angle to the corners of openings (prior to the application of the basecoat or, if applying a double layer of basecoat, prior to the application of the second coat) to provide the necessary reinforcement in the corners of window/door openings in accordance with the Certificate holder's instructions (see Figure 7).
+16.19 Additional pieces of reinforcing mesh (approximately 200 by 400 mm strips) are applied diagonally at a 45° angle to the corners of openings (prior to the application of the basecoat or, if applying a double layer of basecoat, prior to the application of the second coat) to provide the necessary reinforcement in the corners of window/door openings in accordance with the Certificate holder's instructions (see Figure 8).

-16.21 The reinforced basecoat is left to dry for at least two days before applying a second coat, where required.
+16.20 The reinforced basecoat is left to dry for at least two days before applying a second coat, where required.
 The drying time will depend upon the conditions, but an additional 24 hours should elapse before the primer and finishing coats are applied.
 The overall thickness of the reinforced basecoat must be greater than 3 mm.